18850947/Curtin_Latex_Thesis_Template/README.md

 # Curtin Latex Thesis Template
 ###### A repository to keep up to date with changes made to the latex template that is flying around for curtin undergrads.
+# This Branch is depreciated: use master branch
 This repo contains contents of the folder "thesis_latex" folder. document formatting is in the thesis_template.tex file, and chapters are contained within the chapter folder